Common Beekeeping Mistakes – You Can Avoid

 If you have a 10 frame box, you need to be sure to have 10 frames in the box.
 (Unless you are using special spacers – but that’s a tale for another day.)

-This burr comb makes hive inspections more difficult and increased the chance that you may kill your queen.
+This burr comb makes hive inspections more difficult and increases the chance that you may kill your queen.
+Make sure your frames are properly spaced after each inspection.

 Harvesting too Much Honey